 For all of the money that you have invested in your 401(k) plan, do you know how well your plan is actually performing?
 Let’s take a look at the current average returns.

 Median and Average 401(k) Plan Returns

 With so many American invested in a 401(k) plan, we would hope that the average returns of a 401(k) plan were higher than the market average.

 According to a study from Motley Fool, the average 401(k) return in 2015 was -.4%.
 That is an appallingly low number for those of us trying to work our way towards retirement.

 You might be looking at these numbers and thinking “How will I ever make it to retirement with returns like the -.4% in 2015?”

-While a 7% rate of return is a much higher number than -.4%, the difference between the two numbers is startling.
+While a 5%-8%% rate of return is a much higher number than -.4%, the difference between those two numbers (and the 2015/2019 numbers) is startling.
 What kind of return should we expect over the course of our retirement saving years?
 Traditionally, retirement planners use an average growth rate of 5% each year for 401(k) plans.

 If you don’ t think that retirees ever have to go back to work, then you are wrong.
 About one-third of retirees return to work on a full-time or part-time basis according to the Federal Reserve Board.
 Hopefully you won’t be one of them!

 The low rate of return may have scared you, but have no fear there are a few ways that you can maximize the rate of return for your 401(k).